marcosgambeta/qt5xhb-v1/README.md

 Important:
 Questions about the project will be responded **only by email**.
 Qt5xHb is FOSS (Free and Open Source Software) and not a commercial project.

-## Donations

-If you wish to make donations, send a mail to receive instructions about how to do.